These trigger-type objects may be specified within an additional-file and allow the

 There is a trade-off between using shorter or longer calibration intervals.

 - With shorter consecutive intervals it may happen that vehicles will be removed first and later inserted because they did not arrive with uniform density

 - With longer intervals it may happen that vehicles are inserted very lated because the calibrator tries to wait for existing vehicles that might still appear

-The freq attribute defines how often a check for inserting vehicles takes place.
+The period attribute defines how often a check for inserting vehicles takes place.
 This value defaults to the simulation step-length.
-Larger values conserve computation time but may also lead to a tigher clustering of inserted vehicles.
+Larger values conserve computation time but may also lead to a tighter clustering of inserted vehicles.

 The algorithm for deciding when exactly to insert (and remove) vehicles is described in Erdmann, Jakob (2012) Online-Kalibrierung einer Mikroskopischen Verkehrssimulation.
 ViMOS 2012, 29.11.2012, Dresden, Deutschland.

 Whenever the measured flow in a given interval is lower than the